TYPE DESIGN INFORMATION PAGE last updated on Sat Mar 25 10:22:29 EDT 2023

 Yudit V1 is a sans typeface developed around 2008 by Gaspar Sinai with the help of Peter Soos, Ross Summerfield, George Sutton and Gabor Hosszu.
 Free download.
 The typeface also has some runic symbols.
 Others in this series include Yudit V1 JB (2008) and Yudit JB (2008).
 [Google] [More] ⦿

 Hungarian type designer (1920-1998) (some pubs mention a birth date of 1921), who is responsible for most types in Hungary in the 20th century.
 He studied graphic arts at the Technical University of Budapest, and became chief engineer and art director at Elsö Magyar Betüöntöde.
 Author of Techniques of Type Design.
 He also engraved many postage stamps.

 His typefaces consist of metal types done at EMB (Elsö Magyar Betüöntöde), a type foundry in Budapest, and phototypes at VGC:

 Digitizations of his typefaces:

 Hungarian type and graphic designer, b.
 Budapest, 1981.
-From 2000-2005, he studied graphic design at the Hungarian Academy of Fine Arts in Budapest.
-Creator of the deconstructed hairline face Air Type (2011).
+From 2000 until 2005, he studied graphic design at the Hungarian Academy of Fine Arts in Budapest.
+Creator of the deconstructed hairline typeface Air Type (2011).
 [Google] [More] ⦿

 Introduction to type design, in Hungarian, by Budapest-based art director Peter Serfozo.
 Peter himself designed the geometric bicolored face Kassak (2007, for the 120th anniversary of Lajos Kassak) and Pannon Sans and Pannon Antikva (2009, in progress).